 If you choose to get the immigration permission when you arrive, you must follow these rules:

-- If you enter via the Republic of Ireland you will not pass through UK immigration control so you must retain your boarding pass and/or flight details to prove the date you entered.
+- If you enter via an e-gate or the Republic of Ireland you will not pass through UK immigration control so you must retain your boarding pass and/or flight details to prove the date you entered.
 You will have permission to remain in the UK for 6 months.

 - Always carry your University of Leeds offer letter, proof of accommodation booked in Leeds and your most recent bank statements with you in your hand luggage to present to an Immigration Officer, to confirm you can support yourself financially throughout your course and pay for a flight home, and to provide evidence for the purpose of your stay.